g-suk/DataOnDraftDemo/README.md

 # 🍺 Beermantics: AI-Powered Beer Recommendation System

-A complete Snowflake-based solution that scrapes live beer data from Luce Line Brewing and provides intelligent beer recommendations using vector embeddings and Snowflake Cortex AI.

-## Overview

-This system combines web scraping, vector embeddings, and semantic search to create an intelligent beer recommendation engine.
+This system combines web scraping via a stored procedure using external network access, vector embeddings, and semantic search to create an intelligent beer recommendation engine.
 It scrapes real-time tap list data from Luce Line Brewing, compares it against a reference database of popular craft beers, and provides personalized recommendations using AI.

 ## Prerequisites